bartosjiri/xkb-layout-apple-czech/README.md

 ```

-Assuming you haven't done any previous modifications to your `evdev.xml` file, include the layout in the options list:
+Assuming you haven't done any previous modifications to your `evdev.xml` file, replace the layout options list:
 ```
 sudo cp <path/to/file>evdev.xml /usr/share/X11/xkb/rules/
 ```